YigithanFirat/YigithanFirat/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-My name is Yigithan Firat, and I'm passionate about coding, problem-solving, and exploring new technologies. 🚀
+My name is Yiğithan Firat, and I'm passionate about coding, problem-solving, and exploring new technologies. 🚀

 ### 🔭 I’m currently working on:
 - Developing projects using **Vue.js** and **Unity**.